5/1/2011 - Frank W. Ling, MD

 Primary hypothyroidism is diagnosed by a high serum TSH with a low serum free thyroxine (T4) concentration, while subclinical hypothyroidism is defined as a normal free T4 in the presence of a high TSH.
 Secondary hypothyroidism is diagnosed with a low serum T4 and a serum TSH that is not proportionately elevated.
 Common symptoms include fatigue, cold intolerance, weight gain, constipation, and menstrual irregularities.
 Findings may include bradycardia, cool or dry skin, hair loss, brittle nails, and a delayed relaxation phase of deep tendon reflexes.

-Once the correct diagnosis is made, treatment of hypothyroidism is typically life-long, as autoimmune thyroiditis is usually permanent.
-Transient postpartum thyroiditis may not cause symptoms and may not require replacement.
+Treatment of hypothyroidism is typically life-long, as autoimmune thyroiditis is usually permanent.
+Transient postpartum thyroiditis may not cause symptoms or require replacement.
 The most common form of thyroid replacement is synthetic levothyroxine.
 Its long half-life and once-daily dosing makes it convenient to take, and it usually provides a predictable response.
 Generic formulations are acceptable, and switching among formulations has not been shown to result in clinical problems.
 In young, healthy patients, the starting dose can approximate what the anticipated final dose will be.
 These patients can be started on approximately 100 mcg daily, with the goal being restoration of the euthyroid state and normalization of TSH.
-In older patients, a gradual increase in dose may be needed to avoid palpitations, chest pain, or even myocardial infarction.
+In older patients, a gradual increase in dose may be needed to avoid palpitations, chest pain, or rarely myocardial infarction.
 Initially, levels of TSH are drawn approximately every six weeks to determine the correct dose of levothyroxine.
 Once the TSH is within normal limits and the patient’s symptoms resolve, the TSH can be rechecked annually or as needed based on new symptoms.